-13.1 To use an Input Fibre Access Service in conjunction with equipment co-located in their Footprint in the Central Office, a Service Provider will need to have a Tie Cable between the MOFDF and their Footprint.
+To use a Bitstream Service in conjunction with equipment co-located in their Footprint in the Central Office or elsewhere, a Service Provider will need to have a Tie Cable between the MOFDF and their equipment.
+To provide services over the Bitstream Access Service the Service Provider may also need to have a Tie Cable between the MOFDF and their Footprint.

-Tie Cables
+Types of Tie Cables